grant4790/cloudproject/README.md

 down and to meet Cost Optimization Pillar by only using what I need.
 The whole environment is completely automated so if something fails in the future you can reliably recreate the environment from here meeting the Reliability Pillar to recover from disaster.
-The Security Pillar of the environment is built into Guacamole, I can open port 8443 to the internet, however no one can get in without a Guacamole login, I also have SSH set to only allow traffic in from the source port 8443 and the public IP of the VM in order to create a secure environment that only allows connections through Guacamole.
+The Security Pillar of the environment is built into Guacamole, I can open port 8443 to the internet, however no one can get in without a Guacamole login, I also have SSH set to only allow traffic in from the source port 8443 in order to create a secure environment that only allows connections through Guacamole.
 With setup being automated it does reach Operational Excellence Pillar by limiting human error The deployment is also complete layed out with in this Read,md file to keep the deployment predictable.
 I do not meet Performance efficiency Pillar in its current state as I have one IaaS Environment running all my services, once I include a load balancer and a second server to